Olagsfark/DLyt-PHP-Framework/README.md

 # dlyt-PHP-Framework

 > Dlyt PHP framework is a MVC framework built from ground to top with simplicity, security, flexibility and speed in mind.
-The framework supports script template, plugins and a lots of back-end management features
+The framework supports script template, plugins and a lots of back-end management features.

+> I've stopped working on this project s=for quite sometime now; a new and totally rebuilt framework is on the way

 ## Documentation
 ### Framework Structure